 Annual production of economic report (currently through BDO Advisory Pty Ltd) which is made publicly available through the PIRSA Fisheries and Aquaculture website.

 Activity 2 Marketing Research

-- Accurate and timely extension of recommendations from economic and marketing research to the land-based industry sector. - Representation of achievements of aquaculture in SA at national and international forums and conferences.
+Accurate and timely extension of recommendations from economic and marketing research to the Tuna industry sector.